pundit-project/pundit/README.md

 #### Funding ####

-    The PuNDIT research project is funded by the National Science Foundation under award numbers 1440571 and 1440585
+    PuNDIT is funded by the National Science Foundation under award numbers 1440571 and 1440585

 #### Project Duration ####